TheCreatorAMA/.dotfiles/nvim/.config/nvim/NVIM_NOTES.md

   - Add new if condition to lsp-installer.lua
   - Add set up options file for that LSP in /settings
 - Use ":LspInfo" to see what LSP is attached to the current working file.

+### gitsigns
+**Description:**
+*Git decorations and more for neovim*

+**Useful Notes to Remember**
+- Type ":Gitsigns" then tab to see what commands you can use.
+  - Example command is ":Gitsigns preview_hunk" which shows you what changed in current hunk that cursor is in.

 ### nvim-cmp
 **Useful Notes to Remember**